rezabonyadi/i-summarize/README.md

 - Recognize different speakers from their audio and prepare profile for each (this does not exist, I am building those)
 - Use speech to text to convert the audio to script
 - Use Text summarization tools (Bart/T5) to summarize scripts

+See diarization.ipynb for a demo on how to detect who is talking in a sound file, without having any voice samples.